klieret/sunburst/README.md

 ## 🚧 Migration notice

+For more information about recent changes, see the [changelog](https://sunburst.readthedocs.io/en/latest/changelog.html).

-For the first release to pypi, this package has been rebranded as `sunburst`.
-This includes non-backwards compatible changes to the API: Most importantly, the `HPie` class is now `SunburstPlot` and many other changes.
+* Before the first release to pypi, this package was called `hpie`.
+  * There have since bean many non-backwards compatible changes to the API: Most importantly, the `HPie` class is now `SunburstPlot` and the package is called `sunburst`

-To get the old version back, check out the `old-hpie` branch.
+  * To get the old version back, check out the `old-hpie` branch.
+It will however not be maintained any longer.

 ## 🔥 Minimal example